 Figure It Out In YOUR Way

 Each of us is the author of our own life.
 As you figure out how this goal-achievement story will unfold, use your own actual abilities.
 Don’t try to figure things out in a way that doesn’t make sense to you.
-Just think things through in a way that you can understand.
-Of course, getting training to learn techniques helps you grow in your abilities.
+Trying to do things the way someone else can do them may cause blocked energy pathways.
+Think things through in a way that you can understand.
+This clears energy blocks to your success.
+Of course, getting training to learn problem-solving techniques helps you grow in your abilities.
 Remember that by investing in training, you avoid missing out on what might be possible.

 Once you have your research all written out, and you know what mistakes you want to avoid, and you have some idea of how to effectively move forward, figure out how to get a result appear in the way you want it to appear.
 This may include adapting and accepting a situation you initially did not want to accept.